 Snowboarder Fracture | Subtalar Joint | ORIF vs Excision

-- Displacement threshold: Greater than 2mm step-off requires ORIF to prevent subtalar arthritis
+- Displacement threshold: greater than 2mm articular step-off is the operative trigger to protect the subtalar joint

-- Excision for small comminuted fragments - if not reconstructible, better than malunion
+- Excision for small comminuted / non-reconstructable fragments - better than a painful malunion

 - “Snowboarder fracture = dorsiflexion + inversion mechanism, classic snowboarding injury